 Classic breakfast burritos get an Asian twist when you wrap edamame, a fresh broccoli slaw, and green onions with scrambled eggs and cilantro.

 These decadent pears will blow muffins and mimosas out of the water.
-Roasted in butter, orange juice, and vanilla, and topped with maple-infused Greek yogurt, they're the ultimate in brunch indulgence.
+Roasted in butter, orange juice, and vanilla, then topped with maple-infused Greek yogurt, they're the ultimate in brunch indulgence.

 A fresh berry topping is a delicious way to lighten these rich, mascarpone-filled crepes.
 Lemon zest in the batter gives them a mouthwatering citrus twist.

 These fruity fritters feature an energy-boosting mix of brown rice, nuts, and chia seeds.
-Packed with fiber and other nutrients, they're great for brunch or as a filling, powerful snack whenever you need it.
+Packed with fiber and other nutrients, they're great for brunch or for a filling, powerful snack.

-Poached eggs are delicious in eggs Benedict, served on hash browns, or enjoyed plain.
-Learn how to make them with this step-by-step video.
+Poached eggs are delicious in eggs Benedict, on hash browns, or plain.
+Learn to make them with this step-by-step video.

-These elegant flatbreads feature a delicate balance of flavors and an ingredient from almost every food group.
-Sliced onions and a drizzle of honey amp up the subtle sweetness of figs, while smooth ricotta and whole wheat pitas keep you full.
+In these elegant brunch flatbreads, sliced onions and a drizzle of honey amp up the subtle sweetness of figs, while smooth ricotta and whole wheat pitas keep you full all morning long.